TheVikJ/GSim/README.md

 # GSim
-An interplanetary gravitational force simulator, made for the HTHS hackathon
+An interplanetary gravitational force simulator, made for the HTHS and NHacks VII hackathons